- Explore

-How to Update Data in Snowflake
+How to Use Snowflake Update Statement

 Usually you only want to update rows that match a certain condition.
 You do this by specifying a WHERE